acgtic211/things-generator-front/README.md

 #### 8. Save the file
 Once you are satisfied:

-1. Click the **"Save ”** button.
+1. Click the **"Save"** button.
-2. The system will download to your computer a file named, for example, **"modified_file.json ”** with all the changes made.
+2. The system will download to your computer a file named, for example, **"modified_file.json"** with all the changes made.

 ---

 #### 9. Home page

-If you want to **go back to the start** of the application or change sections, click on **"Home Page ”** to return to the initial screen.
+If you want to **go back to the start** of the application or change sections, click on **"Home Page"** to return to the initial screen.

 ---